-The foregoing tables and calculations are based on the number of shares of our common stock outstanding as of March 31, 2023, after giving effect to the conversion of all outstanding shares of our convertible preferred stock into an aggregate of shares of common stock, and excludes:
+The foregoing tables and calculations are based on the number of shares of our common stock outstanding as of June 30, 2023 and gives effect to the conversion of all outstanding shares of our convertible preferred stock into an aggregate of 14,456,364 shares of common stock in connection with this offering.
+The number of shares of our common stock to be outstanding after this offering excludes:

-- shares of our common stock issuable upon the exercise of options under the Existing Plan, granted subsequent to March 31, 2023, at a weighted-average exercise price of \$ per share; - shares of our common stock reserved for future issuance as of March 31, 2023 under the Existing Plan, which shares will cease to be available for issuance at the time the 2023 Plan becomes effective and will be added to, and become available for issuance under, the 2023 Plan; - shares of our common stock reserved for future issuance under the 2023 Plan, which will become effective in connection with this offering, as well as any automatic increases in the number of shares of common stock reserved for future issuance under the 2023 Plan; and - shares of our common stock reserved for future issuance under the ESPP, which will become effective in connection with this offering, as well as any automatic increases in the number of shares of common stock reserved for future issuance under the 2023 ESPP.
+- 411,815 shares of our common stock issued upon the effectiveness of the registration statement of which this prospectus forms a part upon conversion of the Sarepta SAFE; - 30,516 shares of common stock issued pursuant to the early exercise of unvested options that are subject to a right of repurchase by us; - 1,873,093 shares of our common stock issuable upon the exercise of options under the Existing Plan outstanding as of June 30, 2023, at a weighted average exercise price of \$7.94 per share; - 669,699 shares of our common stock issuable upon the exercise of options granted under the Existing Plan after June 30, 2023, at a weighted average exercise price of \$11.02 per share, offset by 212,614 shares of our common stock that were previously issuable upon the exercise of options that were cancelled under the Existing Plan after June 30, 2023, at a weighted average exercise price of \$15.62 share; - 1,039,784 shares of our common stock reserved for future issuance as of June 30, 2023 under the Existing Plan, which shares will cease to be available for issuance at the time the 2023 Plan becomes effective and will be added to, and became available for issuance under, the 2023 Plan; - 1,803,980 shares of our common stock reserved for future issuance under the 2023 Plan (in addition to shares of common stock reserved for issuance under our Existing Plan that will be added to the shares reserved under the 2023 Plan upon its effectiveness), which becomes effective in connection with this offering, as well as any automatic increases in the number of shares of common stock reserved for future issuance under the 2023 Plan; and - 238,600 shares of our common stock reserved for future issuance under the ESPP, which becomes effective in connection with this offering, as well as any automatic increases in the number of shares of common stock reserved for future issuance under the 2023 ESPP.